indigo423/opennms.org/user/pages/05.blog/2018-11-02-notify-signal/item.md

 If you have devices on very unreliable internet connections, you can set an initial delay which ensures you only get notifications when the outage exists for a certain amount of time.

+[UPDATE - 2018-11-05]

+We have added a editable version of this article in our wiki: https://wiki.opennms.org/wiki/Using_Signal_as_Notification

 gl & hf